 Cugó Gran Macina Grand Harbour

-If we could, we’d be in Europa every month – though we’d grudgingly admit that February in the Baltics might not be everyone’s idea of happiness.
-Yet springtime will be here in a few blinks of an eye – and what better time to start planning a more eastward push towards the expansion of your Euro horizons?
+If we could, we’d be in Europa every month – though we’d grudgingly admit that March in the Baltics might not be everyone’s idea of happiness.
+Yet springtime will be here in the blink of an eye – and what better time to start planning a more eastward push towards the expansion of your Euro horizons?

 We’re thinking Helsinki and Vilnius, specifically – and each has a stylish new hotel to lure you into their web of intrigues.
 If you’re nevertheless inclined towards Mediterranean climes, another will be opening in the Maltese fortress city of Senglea.